Kyrgyzstan: Religion

-Islam is the dominant religion in Kyrgyzstan, and most of the Kyrgyz are Muslim.
-The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being Non-denominational and Sunni; 7% are Christian, including 3% Russian Orthodoxy, and the remainder are other religions.
-A 2009 Pew Research Center report indicated 86.3% of Kyrgyzstan's population adhering to Islam.
+Islam is the dominant religion in Kyrgyzstan.
+The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being non-denominational and Sunni; 7% are Christian, including 3% Russian Orthodoxy, and the remainder are other religions.
+A 2009 Pew Research Center report indicates 86.3% of Kyrgyzstan's population adhering to Islam.
 The great majority of Muslims are Sunni, adhering to the Hanafi school of thought, although a 2012 Pew survey report showed that only 23% of respondents to a questionnaire chose to identify themselves as Sunni, with 64% volunteering that they were "just a Muslim".
 There are a few Ahmadiyya Muslims, though unrecognized by the country.

 During Soviet times, state atheism was encouraged.
 Today, however, Kyrgyzstan is a secular state, although Islam has exerted a growing influence in politics.
 For instance, there has been an attempt to arrange for officials to travel on hajj (the pilgrimage to Mecca) under a tax-free arrangement.

 While Islam in Kyrgyzstan is more of a cultural background than a devout daily practice for many, public figures have expressed support for restoring religious values.
-For example, human rights ombudsman Tursunbay Bakir-Ulu noted, "In this era of independence, it is not surprising that there has been a return to spiritual roots not only in Kyrgyzstan, but also in other post-communist republics.
+For example, human rights ombudsman Tursunbay Bakir-Ulu notes, "In this era of independence, it is not surprising that there has been a return to spiritual roots not only in Kyrgyzstan, but also in other post-communist republics.
 It would be immoral to develop a market-based society without an ethical dimension."